 - Backloading the rent payable so that the tenant pays above market rent after the rent holiday or reduced rent period.

-Landlords and tenants may have a good and longstanding relationship, in which case a landlord may be willing to grant short term concessions to help the tenant’s business survive these challenging times.
+Landlords and tenants may have a good and longstanding relationship, in which case a landlord may be willing to grant short term concessions – in order to help the tenant’s business survive these challenging times.

-Landlords may prefer to have the ongoing tenant survive with reduced obligations, rather than have the tenant default, potentially with no assets to satisfy any claim for damages from the landlord.
+Landlords may prefer to have the ongoing tenant survive with reduced obligations, rather than have the tenant default.
+This could potentially mean no assets to satisfy any claim for damages from the landlord.
 The landlord would then have to look for a new tenant in a market with fewer successful businesses looking for space.

 Morrows can assist with both the approach to landlords to propose variations to existing leases and with drafting the necessary documentation to appropriately complete the agreed variations.
-Morrows can also assist landlords with advice regarding their rights and obligations under existing leases and drafting appropriate documentation to give effect to commercially agreed variations of lease.
+Morrows can also assist landlords with advice regarding their rights and obligations under existing leases.
+We can also help draft appropriate documentation to give effect to commercially agreed variations of lease.

 For the most recent information regarding support for tenants please refer to our latest article: Code of Conduct brings relief for tenants